- 4 minutes to read

 Cloud Deployment: One of the ways to deploy Whatfix content and make it available to your users.
 Content is published to Whatfix Servers.

 Content Aggregation: The ability to aggregate and search through customer knowledge bases and return search results on the Whatfix UI.
-Apart from search, if the content on the KB is well tagged, Whatfix can use intelligent segmentation to list relevant content from the KB and display as links.
+Apart from search, if the content on the KB is well tagged, Whatfix can use Smart Context to list relevant content from the KB and display as links.

 Content Manager: The Content Manager is a user role on Whatfix that has more permissions than the basic role.
 See user roles for more information.